leoncvlt/blinkist-scraper/README.md

   --keep-noncat         Keep the individual blink audio files, instead of
-                        deleting them (works with '--concat-audio' only) --no-scrape           Don't scrape the website, only process existing json files in the dump folder --book BOOK           Scrapes this book only, takes the blinkist url for the book(e.g. https://www.blinkist.com/en/books/... or
+                        deleting them (works with '--concat-audio' only) --no-scrape           Don't scrape the website, only process existing json files in the dump folder.
+Do not provide email or password with this option.
+  --book BOOK           Scrapes this book only, takes the blinkist url for the
+                        book(e.g. https://www.blinkist.com/en/books/... or
                         https://www.blinkist.com/en/nc/reader/...)